- Workers’ Compensation Benefits

 Workers’ Compensation Benefits

-In Illinois, a workers’ compensation claim covers all medical benefits to treat a work-related injury.
+Many states have laws that will cover all medical benefits to treat a work-related injury.
 You may also be entitled to permanent total disability benefits if your injury is severe enough to keep you from working in the future.

 Your workers’ compensation benefits can also include: